Jbachtiger/ci-pp2-quizanaughts/README.md

 A large amount of testing was done to ensure all features of the quiz worked correctly, buttons worked and forms submitted as intended.
 Family members and the Code Institute Slack community was asked to review the website to point out any bugs or user experience issues.

 ### W3C and JSHint Validators
-The official W3C Markup Validator was used to validate both the html and css of the project to ensure there were no syntax errors within the site.
-The JSHint code quality checker was used to ensure no errors were present within the javascript code.
-The links to the results for each html page, css stylesheet and javascript script are below.
+The official W3C Markup Validator was used to validate both the HTML and CSS of the project to ensure there were no syntax errors within the site.
+The JSHint code quality checker was used to ensure no errors were present within the JavaScript code.
+The links to the results for each HTML page, CSS stylesheet and JavaScript script are below.

 1. W3C HTML Markup Validator